-After 24 hours of research evaluating 37 products, we picked Samsonite Luggage Inova HS Spinner 20 as the Best Overall Carry On Luggage.
+After 24 hours of research evaluating 37 products, we picked Samsonite Luggage Inova HS Spinner 20 as our top choice.

 You’re often reminded of the items you can’t pack in your carry on luggage.